leonardo-cebin/py-2D-platformer-engine/README.md

 # py-2D-platformer-engine

 A simple but effective prototype to showcase my example of a 2D game engine made in Python.
-Coded in a single day, using 6 sprites in total, playable through the 'WASD' keys.
+Coded in a single wintery day, using 6 sprites in total, playable through the 'WASD' keys.

 <img src="https://i.imgur.com/EydQPCO.gif" alt="A gif from Mario jumping in my minidemo! :)">